pmj/genccont/README.md

   generic programming or type safety, but in many cases, we can do better than
 	casting everything to `void*`.
 In some cases, compiler extensions are required to do this, so some warnings will only appear on GCC and compatible compilers.
-- **Minimise use of macros.** Some container implementations are built entirely as macros.
-I don't like macros, so the core functionality of the library is built as straight C functions.
+- **Minimise use of macros.** The C container implementations I could find are built entirely as macros.
+I don't like macros - they're hard to debug, produce large binaries, etc., so the core functionality for each container is built as straight C functions.
 There are small macros for wrapping function calls to improve type safety of client code, but you don't have to use them.
+	They should also cause very little code to be produced at the call site, mainly calculating struct offsets, checking for NULL where necessary and calling the wrapped function.
 - **Minimise dynamic memory allocations.** If you're writing non-trivial code in C, I assume you know what you're doing regarding memory allocations.
 This also ties into the minimal build requirements goal: `malloc()` and `free()` may not be available or desirable.
-Therefore, the list and queue assume no memory responsibility, whereas the hash table only allocates the table memory, not individual entries.
+Therefore, the singly and doubly linked lists, the queue and the binary tree assume no memory responsibility.
+The hash table only allocates the table memory, not individual entries, and lets you provide a realloc()-like function.
 	The library doesn't do any fancy pointer value twiddling, so it won't interfere with conservative garbage collectors.
 - **Permissive license.** I opted for the zlib license, which should be permissive enough for anyone, but if you'd prefer another open source license,